fatualux/it-notes/src/chapters/git/reset.md

 74e0e66 Initial commit
 ```

-To go back to the second commit, you run the git reset command followed by the commit ID.
+To go back to the second commit, run the git reset command followed by the commit ID.
 That is:

 ```
 git reset 6239db6
 ```

-If you want to undo a commit and the all the changes made after that commit, you attach the --hard flag to your git reset command.
+If you want to undo a commit and the all the changes made after that commit, attach the --hard flag to your git reset command.

 Let's test this out by reverting back to the first commit: